usfirst-frc-2135/scouting_web/README.md

 __Database and Tables Files__

-When a new database and tables are created, a db config file is created:
+When a new database and tables are created, a database (db) config file is created:

 On the live team website (frc2135):
  - `/public_html/db_config.ini`